-DS-Eng Sample Schedule (Fall 2015 - Summer 2022)
+DS-Eng Sample Schedule (for students who matriculate to the University of Michigan Fall 2024 or later)

 The sample schedule below summarizes the program requirements.
 DS-Eng students need 128 total credits towards their program and at least 42 credits in the major, excluding prerequisites.